sin5ddd/mcp-sqlew/README.md

 ## License

-AGPLv3 - Free to use.
-Open-source required when embedding or modifying.
+Apache License 2.0 - Free for commercial and personal use.
 See [LICENSE](LICENSE) for details.

 ## Links